Geometric Approaches on Persistent Homology: Introduction

-On the other hand, for $k=1$, we give a complete, explicit description of the persistence diagrams in terms of the length of the $1$-cycles $\{\gamma_i\}$, i.e., $\PD_1(G)=\{(\, 1,\left\lceil \tfrac{|\gamma_i|}{3}\right\rceil\,\}$ (\cref{thm-main1}).
-Note that in the (continuous) metric graphs and geodesic space cases, this part was proven by \cite{gasparovic2018complete,virk20201}.
+Our main results are as follows: For any dimension $k\ge 2$, and for any $k$-cycle $\sigma$ with birth $b$ and death $d$ in the $k$-dimensional persistence diagram $(b,d)\in \PD_k$, we ask if there are upper bounds for $d/b$ in terms of the volume $\|\sigma\|$ (\cref{ques:vol2}), and we prove upper bounds for $d/b$ and in terms of the width $\omega(\sigma)$ (\cref{thm:main-width}).
+On the other hand, for $k=1$, we give a complete, explicit description of the persistence diagrams in terms of the lengths of a lexicographically shortest basis of $1$-cycles $\{\gamma_i\}$, i.e., $\PD_1=\{(\, 1,\left\lceil \tfrac{|\gamma_i|}{3}\right\rceil\,\}$ (\cref{thm-main1}).
+Note that in the related settings of (continuous) metric graphs and geodesic spaces, analogous versions of this result about 1-dimensional persistence were proven in \cite{gasparovic2018complete,virk20201}.

-While proving these theorems, we introduce several new geometric notions in the persistent homology setting, e.g.\ \emph{thick-thin decomposition, injectivity radius, bracelets, isoperimetric inequality, min-max technique, sweepouts, width of a homology class, and area (volume) of a homology class.} The latter two notions can be interpreted as the size of a homology class, and we establish their direct relationship with the life spans in persistence diagrams.
-In particular, our results explicitly show that the life span $d_\sigma-b_\sigma$ for a $k$-cycle $\sigma$ with birth and death $(b_\sigma,d_\sigma)\in \PD_k(G)$ corresponds to the size of the $k$-dimensional cavity $\sigma$ as the ``area'' (volume) and the ``width'' of the homology class $\sigma$.
-Our width approach further relates the size of a homology class with Gromov's filling radius of a $k$-manifold \cite{gromov1983filling}; see \cite{lim2020vietoris} and \cref{sec:interpret} for further discussion.
+While proving these theorems, we introduce several new geometric notions into the setting of persistent homology, e.g.\ \emph{min-max technique, sweepouts, width of a homology class, thick-thin decomposition, injectivity radius, bracelets.} The width can be interpreted as the size of a homology class, and we establish its relationship with the life spans in persistence diagrams.
+In particular, our results show that for a $k$-cycle $\sigma$ with birth and death $(b,d)\in \PD_k$, the ratio $d/b$ corresponds to the size of the $k$-dimensional cavity $\sigma$ as measured by the ``width'' of the homology class $\sigma$.
+Our width approach further relates the size of a homology class with Gromov's filling radius of a $k$-manifold \cite{gromov1983filling}; see \cite{lim2020vietoris} and \cref{ssec:interpret} for further discussion.

-From the point of view of TDA on graphs, our results show that higher persistence diagrams indeed contain very useful information about the graph.
-In many applications, researchers only consider the 0- and 1-dimensional persistence diagrams $\PD_0(G)$ and $\PD_1(G)$ because they are computationally cheaper.
-Our results and examples indicate that the diagrams $\PD_k(G)$ capture valuable and geometrically interpretable information about the graph's properties also for dimension $k\ge 2$.
-See \cref{sec:tdaongraphs} for further discussion.
+From the point of view of TDA on graphs, our results show that higher persistence diagrams indeed contain useful information about the graph.
+In many applications, researchers only consider the 0- and 1-dimensional persistence diagrams $\PD_0$ and $\PD_1$ because they are computationally cheaper.
+Our results and examples indicate that the diagrams $\PD_k$ capture valuable and geometrically interpretable information about the graph's properties also for dimension $k\ge 2$.
+See \cref{ssec:tdaongraphs} for further discussion.